In western Thailand’s lush Kanchanaburi region, you can experience the good, the bad, and the ugly…

 After the walks and sights above, and if you’re still feeling energetic, Kanchanaburi is surrounded by easily accessible waterfalls, national parks, and as always, a plethora of temples.

-The small but comfortable double room with private bathroom did not include breakfast.
-Although, the small restaurant on the premise offers the best coffees in Kanchanaburi and a good breakfast at reasonable prices.
+The small but comfortable double room with private bathroom in the Baan Ma Feung Guest House ( 257/1 Baannue, Sangchuto Road), did not include breakfast.
+Although, the small restaurant on the premise offers the best coffee in Kanchanaburi and a good breakfast, at reasonable prices.

 As with everywhere in Thailand or SE Asia for that matter, the street food surrounds you and you don’t need to walk far before running into a food hawker, typically, on the next block!